JimmyMistrust/VigorAP800_Teardown/README.md

 # VigorAP800_Teardown
-A teardown and software look at the VigorAP 800 router by DrayTek.
+An ongoing teardown and software look at the VigorAP 800 router by DrayTek.

+Current work area:
+Decompiling executables recovered from a firmware extraction.